qJoke/LeagueSharp/README.md

 There are no TOS, you can do whatever you want, I only write these stuff for fun

-Thanks for reading this load of bullshit, now off to serious stuff:

 #List of assemblies:

 -DZAIO: Reborn -> A Rework of the DZAIO All in one from long ago!